School ofVisual Art and DesignContinueContinue to the School of Visual Art and Design's website

 - Students immerse themselves in the art foundations that will inform their chosen crafts.

-- Rigorous programs provides professional experience in preparation for competitive and demanding industries as well as for graduate studies.
+- Rigorous programs provide professional experience in preparation for competitive and demanding industries as well as for graduate studies.

 - Students are expected to be deadline-driven while maintaining the highest standard of quality in their work.
-They work on real-world projects, including the film short “Washed Away," filmed locally; the feature film "Old Fashioned," slated for theatrical release; and the animated film short "Rock in the Road."
+They work on real-world projects, including the film short “I Will Not Fear,” the feature film “Belly of the Whale,” and the animated film short “Rock in the Road.”

-- Southern has the strongest and largest animation, film production, and graphic design programs in the Seventh-day Adventist denomination.
+- Southern has the strongest and largest film production and graphic design programs and the only computer animation program in the Seventh-day Adventist denomination.

-- Professors have worked at top studios, such as Disney Animation, and bring their expertise to Southern's classrooms.
+- Professors have worked at top studios, such as Disney Animation and Industrial Light and Magic, and bring their expertise to Southern's classrooms.

 - Students regularly take home honors at national competitions, including several “Best in Show” awards at SONscreen Film Festival.